 If microbiological problems are present, we can disinfect and deal with that too.
 We have the necessary extract cleaning tools that allow us to clean to the TR19 standard.

 We can easily remove contaminants at minimal disruption to the duct system.
 If you have a system that's hard to access, we are prepared to make your system easier to clean now and for future cleaning requirements.

 VHL follows the Building Engineering Service Association's (BESA) TR19 guidelines closely.
 If you don't meet all of the TR19 document standards, this could mean the ducts are not cleaned properly, making you liable in the event of a hazard.

 VHL's staff are always up-to-date with the latest TR19 protocols, and cleaning kitchen extraction systems is always according to TR19 rules.

-You can relax in the knowledge that our ductwork cleaning, canopy fan cleaning, and cleaning of kitchen extractions systems are all the same as the British Standard and European Norm BSEN:15780 and the Building Services Research and Information Association's BG49/2013 on commissioning air systems.
+You can relax in the knowledge that our ductwork surfaces cleaning processes, canopy fan cleaning processes, and cleaning process of kitchen extractions systems are all the same as the British Standard and European Norm BSEN:15780 and the Building Services Research and Information Association's BG49/2013 on commissioning air systems.